 Day 1 Peterborough to Healey Falls

-Leaving after breakfast we head down the scenic Otonabee River with its Georgia- like setting of giant willow trees, and adjoining bayous with their lily pads and sleeping turtles.
+Leaving before breakfast we head down the scenic Otonabee River with its Georgia-like setting of giant willow trees, and adjoining bayous with their lily pads and sleeping turtles.
 Our voyage then traverses the length of historic Rice Lake with its domed islands, a scenic reminder of ice ages past.
 Passing through Hastings we head down the Trent River to overnight at beautiful Healey Falls – one of Ontario’s most scenic attractions.

 Day 2 Healey Falls to Frankford